Docs

 History & Search

-MyCli keeps track of the queries entered in the repl.
-Up/Down arrow can be used to navigate the history.
+Mycli keeps track of the queries entered in the REPL.
+The Up/Down arrow key can be used to navigate the history.

 Working with multiple servers